Using a Self Clean Oven

 The good news is that there are a few easy steps you can follow to ensure you’re getting the most out of your metal maid.

-Basically, the oven cleans itself by getting really hot.
-We’re talking molten lava hot – around 900 degrees.
+Basically, the oven cleans itself by getting really hot – around 900 degrees hot.

-Don’t worry though – the oven has a locking mechanism to ensure no one accidentally opens the oven while it’s blasting its heat.
+Don’t worry though, the oven has a locking mechanism to ensure no one accidentally opens it while it’s blasting its heat.

 The high level of heat burns away anything in its wake.
 It may leave behind a pile of ash, but other than that you’ve got yourself a clean oven.

-While it’s not necessary to get in there and do a thorough cleaning before running the self-cleaning cycle, if there are any major fresh spills you may want to quickly wipe them up.
+While it’s not necessary to get in there and do a thorough clean before running the self clean cycle, if there are any major fresh spills you may want to quickly wipe them up.

 Smoke is produced when your oven is cleaning itself and the less debris you have in the bottom, the less smoke will be produced.